springfall2008/batpred/docs/customisation.md

 This feature allows Predbat to create a plan for when you car will charge, but you will have to create an automation to trigger your car to charge using **binary_sensor.predbat_car_charging_slot** if you want it to match the plan.

-**car_charging_plan_time** Is set to the time you expect your car to be fully charged by **car_charging_plan_smart** When enabled allows Predbat to allocated car charging slots to the cheapest times, when disabled all low rate slots will be used in time order.
+- **car_charging_plan_time** - When using Predbat-led planning set this to the time you want the car to be charged by

+- **car_charging_plan_smart** - When enabled (True) allows Predbat to allocate car charging slots to the cheapest times, when disabled (False) all low rate slots will be used in time order.

 **switch.predbat_octopus_intelligent_charging** when true enables the Intelligent Octopus charging feature which will make Predbat create a car charging plan which is taken from the Intelligent Octopus plan